-In the early 1900s, a beautiful young Russian woman named Ekaterina Desnitskaya caught the eye of Prince Chakrabongse of Thailand.
-Despite their differences in social status, the two fell madly in love and married.
-Ekaterina quickly adopted her new home’s language, customs and traditions, and became known as “the Thai Duchess.”
-This is their love story.
+In the early 20th century, Ekaterina Desnitskaya, a beautiful young woman from Russia, caught the eye of Thai Prince Chakrabongse.
+Despite their different social statuses, they fell deeply in love and got married.
+Ekaterina embraced the language, traditions, and customs of her new homeland, earning the moniker “the Thai Duchess.”
+This is the story of their love affair.

 Ekaterina “Katya” Desnitskaya